Nuklai/hyperchain-js-sdk/README.md

 ## Examples

-The [examples directory](./examples) contains various example code to interact with the Nuklai SDK.
+The [examples directory](./examples) contains various example code to interact with the Hyperchain SDK.

 ## Usage